TritonDataCenter/manatee-state-machine/README.md

 ### Async peer management

-The primary has to maintain the list of async peers, and it should try to avoid shuffling the order, since the reversal of two peers in this list will require rolling back changes on one of them in order to resume replication.
+The primary has to maintain the list of async peers, and it must try to avoid shuffling the order, since the reversal of two peers in this list will break replication down the chain and requires rolling back changes on one of them in order to resume replication.

 When a new async joins, it creates its ephemeral node.
 When the primary sees that, it appends the async to A[] in the cluster state.
 When the async sees